Boston College Supplemental Essays

 Boston College Supplemental Essays Top Tips

 Make sure you give yourself adequate time to complete your application and write your Boston College supplemental essays.
 Try making an application calendar including the Boston College admissions deadlines.
-The November 1st deadline for Early Decision I has already passed for 2022.
-However, Early Decision II and Regular Decision are both due January 1st.
 From there, work backward and set deadlines for choosing a prompt, completing your first draft, second draft, and so on.
 Be sure to plan ahead so you don’t have to spend all of winter break drafting Boston College supplemental essays.

-As you respond to the Boston College essay prompts, see if you can successfully answer the reflection questions for each one.
-And here are some more general questions:
+As you respond to the Boston College essay prompts, see if you can successfully answer the reflection questions for each one:

 Once you have some solid drafts of your Boston College essays, ask someone you trust to look over it.
 This might be a guardian, a counselor, a neighbor, or a teacher.
 Another reader will be able to catch grammar or spelling errors you might have missed.
 They can also give feedback on clarity, flow, and style .
 Moreover, if you’re stuck between two responses to Boston College essay prompts, maybe they can tell you which they prefer.
 Be sure to complete drafts well ahead of the deadline to give them plenty of time to give you thoughtful feedback.